 Here are some ideas on how to put these 10 suggestions into practice:

-1. Keep your gas tank in your car or truck and either 1/2 full or full in 2016.
+1. Keep your gas tank in your car or truck and either 1/2 full or full.
 So if it falls below a certain level, fill it back up.
 Do not run on empty.

 2. Do the same thing for your wallet and bank account.
 Decide, for example, to at all times carry $20 in your wallet and put a minimum of $50 - $100 - $350 - $500, etc... depending on what you can start with and keep it in your checking or savings account untouched.